Treatment of allergies with allergy injections

 To treat food allergies, we use oral immunotherapy, or OIT.
 Oral food allergy immunotherapy is the most effective form of food allergy desensitization currently available.
 The oral immunotherapy process involves starting with micro-dosing, gradually increasing doses till a much higher dose is tolerated.
 For example, if using OIT to treat a peanut allergy, this may involve eating one peanut a day every day.
 The patient’s risk of severe anaphylaxis is greatly reduced in the case of accidental ingestion.
 It relieves anxiety or fear of accidental ingestion and provides a peace of mind.

 We have extensive knowledge in the management of asthma.
-We identify the causes of asthma including allergen exposure, virus infections, sinus infections and chronic sinus inflammation, and manage these causes accordingly.
-Besides making patients well, we avoid using many kind of inhaled steroids that may cause more side effects, like slowing the growth in children and developing diabetes in adults.
+We identify the causes of asthma including allergen exposure, virus infections, sinus infections and chronic sinus inflammation, and manage these cases accordingly.
+Besides making patients well, we avoid using many kinds of inhaled steroids that may cause more side effects, like slowing the growth in children and developing diabetes in adults.

 We have identified and described in the medical literature a pattern of asthma that may last for a few months to a few years following a cold or sinus infection.
 We call it a prolonged episode of asthma.